Are you looking for classes on social impact topics offered across campus?

 Prepare for mission-driven leadership and develop project management and executive skills as a board member of a nonprofit in Southeast Michigan such as United Way and Girls on the Run.
 Through this multidisciplinary program graduate students gain real-world insight into the workings of a nonprofit board, contribute to an organization’s success, and build the tools to deliver social impact.
-Learn more and be sure to submit your application by mid-September.

-Be an Ambassador for Social Impact
+Ambassadors for Social Impact